High Risk Pay Review: How Safe Are Their High-Risk Solutions?

 Global Payment Services lists the same address as High Risk Pay and displays branding at the top of its website for Group ISO.
 This could mean that High Risk Pay is a DBA or sub-ISO of Group ISO.

-High Risk Pay processes most major debit and credit cards for high-risk business types.
-They claim to serve a wide range of industries, including e-commerce, travel, e-cigarette, CBD, high-volume, startup, bad credit, international, MLM, and adult businesses.
-Their services include access to a payment gateway, a virtual terminal, mobile solutions fast approval, POS terminals and swipers, e-commerce solutions, chargeback protection, fraud protection, B2B and B2C processing, data reporting and analytics, recurring billing, and continuity subscription.
+High Risk Pay specializes in processing major debit and credit cards for high-risk businesses.
+They cater to various industries, including e-commerce, travel, e-cigarettes, CBD, high-volume businesses, startups, companies with bad credit, international operations, MLM, and adult businesses.
+Their services encompass payment gateway access, virtual terminals, mobile solutions, fast approval, POS terminals and swipers, e-commerce solutions, chargeback protection, fraud protection, B2B and B2C processing, data reporting and analytics, recurring billing, and continuity subscription.

 ACH Processing

-High Risk Pay offers ACH (Automated Clearing House) processing for electronic check transactions, enabling immediate payment transfers over the internet that are verified and processed shortly after receipt.
-The ACH processing service requires only a routing and account number for transactions, with fees being a fixed amount per transaction rather than a percentage fee.
+High Risk Pay provides ACH (Automated Clearing House) processing for electronic check transactions, facilitating immediate payment transfers verified and processed shortly after receipt.
+This service requires only a routing and account number for transactions, with fees being a fixed amount per transaction instead of a percentage fee.

 Chargeback Prevention